 What is a Waterproof TV?

 Is a waterproof TV completely water submergible?
 What does that term mean?
 Is there such a thing as a completely waterproof TV for outside?
-Are you looking for a waterproof or water-resistant TV?
+Are you looking for a waterproof or water-resistant TV (or monitor, LCD, OLED, etc.)?
 Technology has come a long way when it comes to putting TVs in harsh environments such as wet locations, but there are still limitations.
 This article covers what you need to know.